ryanirl/data-analysis-projects/README.md

 for studying how particular cells may or may not react to various treatments.
 Segmenting instances of cells accurately by hand is a tedious and time-consuming task.
-This project follows from the "Sartorius Cell Instance Segmentation" Kaggle competition [[1]](#1), and aims to benchmark and analyzes the current thought to be SOTA instance segmentation methods against the task of accurately detecting and segmenting individual cells.
+This project follows from the "Sartorius Cell Instance Segmentation" Kaggle competition [[1]](#1), and aims to benchmark and analyzes two current thought to be SOTA instance segmentation methods against the task of accurately detecting and segmenting individual cells.

-### Evaluation Metric:

-The metric for this competition is the MAP IoU score.
-That is, we evaluate the Precision of the IoU at different thresholds in the range [0.5, 0.95] at a step size of 0.05, and then take the Mean Average of each Precision to get the MAP IoU Score.
+**Evaluation Metric**: The metric used in this competition is the MAP IoU score.
+This is calculated by evaluating the precision of the intersection over union (IoU) at different thresholds within the range [0.5, 0.95] at a step size of 0.05.
+Then the mean average of each precision is found to get the MAP IoU metric score.

-**Scores:**
+**Model Scores (LB):**

 | Model                 | AP @ IoU<br>0.5 | AP @ IoU<br>0.75 | AP @ IoU<br>0.9 | MAP IoU @<br>[0.5, 0.95] | LB Public |
 | --------------------- | --------------- | ---------------- | --------------- | ------------------------ | --------- |